khakhalin/carsharing101/02_relocations.md

 where $c$ is the average CM1 earned by a tyipcal car in our city per unit of time, and $r$ is the cost of a single relocation.

 Let's work through one example.
-A relocation from a station with 2 cars and a rental probability of 0.1 per tick, to a station with 0 cars, and a rental probability of 0.5, is not expected to be profitable in our model (assumign the fleet of 10 cars).
-Here is the calculation:
+Let's consider a system of 10 stations, 10 cars, and a potential relocation from a station with 2 cars and a rental probability of 0.1 per tick (slow station), to a station with 0 cars, and a rental probability of 0.5 (hot station).
+Is this relocation likely to be profitable?
+Let's go through the calculation:
-* The expected time to the next rental for a car standing at a "bad" station is equal to $n_i / d_i$ = 2/0.1 = 20 ticks
+* The expected time to the next rental for this carm standing at the current "bad" station, is equal to $n_i / d_i$ = 2/0.1 = 20 time ticks
 * The expected time to next rental in a proposed "good" station is equal to $(n_j+1)/d_j$ = (0+1)/0.5 = 2 ticks
-* Time won by this relocation: 20-2 = 18 ticks
+* Idle time eliminated by this relocation is expected to be: 20-2 = 18 ticks
 * The typical number of rentals per tick in our model (`few_stations` model with 10 cars), is about 2 rentals/tick.
-This number is impossible to guess, but we can get it from the actuals (in this case - modeled actuals).
+This number is impossible to guess, but we can get it from the actuals (in this case, modeled actuals).
-* With per-rental CM1 profits of 5 €/rental, on average (over the long period of time!) each of cars will earn us 2·5/10 = 1€/tick in CM1
+* With per-rental CM1 profits of 5 €/rental, on average (over the long period of time!) each of cars will earn us 5·2/10 = 1€/tick in CM1
-* We can therefore expect to earn 18€ in additional CM1 rentals, if we perform this relocation, but at the same time we willl definitely lose 20€ on the relocation cost, ending up with an expected total effect of −2€ (loss), making this relocation unprofitable.
+* We can therefore expect to earn 18€ in additional CM1 rentals, if we perform this relocation, but at the same time we will have to pay 20€ as the relocation cost, ending up with an expected total effect of −2€ (a loss).
+Which makes this particular relocation unprofitable.

-If however, for the same two stations, with all the same parameters, we would have 3 and not 2 cars accumulated in the low-demand zone, a relocation of one car will become profitable (yielding +8€ in revenue).
-You can run the calculation itself if you wish 😉
+If however, for the same two stations, with all the same parameters, we would have 3 and not 2 cars accumulated in the low-demand zone, a relocation of one car would become profitable (yielding +8€ in revenue).
+You can run the calculation itself if you wish 😉 And of course, in real life you would want to want to work with idle times measured in minutes or hours, and not in ticks, and demand measured in rentals per hour or per day; still the logic of the calculation will remain the same.

+# 2.6 Optimal fleet planning

+Now finally we are well-equipped to investigate how the ideal volume of relocations depends on the number of cars in the city.
+Does a need in relocations increase with fleet size (more cars, more relos), or does it decrease (more cars, higher DFR, and so fewer empty zones in urgent need of a car), or does it stay more-or-less flat?
+To answer this question, we'll run the 10-stations model again, this time changing not the relocation rate, but the number of cars in the system (from 1 to 20).
+And also now, instead of forcing a relocation every several rentals, at every time tick we will identify the best possible relocation to perform, but only perform it when it is expected to be profitable, following the logic outlined above).

+🔥 FIX LANGUAGE

 Actually running the model for different fleet sizes, for the same collection of stations, featuring 5 decent zones with rental probability of ~0.3, and 5 horrible zones rental probability of ~0.03 (scenario `suburbs`, described above), produces the curves below.
 One shows the optimal number of relocations as the function of fleet size, and the other one - the expected CM2 profitability of this "city" as a function of fleet size: